erickfm/slippi-frame-extractor/README.md

 # slippi-frame-extractor

-A fixed-schema pipeline that converts Slippi replays into per-frame Parquet/CSV datasets with separate **P1** and **P2** views for next-input-prediction models.
+A fixed schema pipeline that converts Slippi replays into per frame Parquet datasets with separate **P1** and **P2** views for next input prediction models.

 ## Features